Possibility of primordial black holes as the source of gravitational wave events in the advanced LIGO detector

-In order to find the best parameters for the mass function of PBHs, we compare the mass distribution of observed GWs sources with that of our simulated events \cite{Abbott}.
-Here we use the mean and the width of the detected distribution of mass of events (derived from the analysis of the binary blackhole) and compare them with the simulation.
-The lognormal mass function with characteristic mass of $M_c=25 M_{\odot}$ and $\sigma = 0.6$ in equation (\ref{logn}) shown in Figure (\ref{rate2}) has the best compatibility between the theory and the observation.
+In order to find the best parameters for the mass function of PBHs, we compare the mass distribution of observed GW sources with that of our simulated events \cite{Abbott}.
+Here, we use the mean and the width of the detected distribution of mass of events (derived from the analysis of the binary black hole) and compare them with the simulation.
+The log-normal mass function with a characteristic mass of $M_c=25 M_{\odot}$ and $\sigma = 0.6$ in Eq. (\ref{logn}) shown in Fig. (\ref{rate2}) has the best compatibility between the theory and the observation.

-Now, we compare the number of observed events with that of our expect from the theory.
-Integrating $\Delta N_{expected}/dz$ over $z$, we calculate the overall expected number of events where according to the efficiency function, we are able to detect events up to distance of $z\sim 1$.
-We note that in our simulation $38\%$ of GW events with high redshifts have been microlensed and however for the lower redshifts (i.e. $z<1$) the number of microlensed events are negligible.
-The comparison of the observed GW events ( 7 event from 117 days observation by O2) with the expected number of event assuming the $100\%$ of dark matter is made of PBHs (0.5 event for 117 days), reveals that $N_{observed} \gg N_{expected} $ which means that $f>1$.
-In order to explain this result within the context of the theory has been used in this work, we propose the following two explanation. (i) the number of binary blackholes in Figure (1) is underestimated.
-If we assume a part of PBHs population has been born in the binary systems then we would have a larger number of binary PBHs in this calculation. (ii) The second possibility is that astrophysical blackholes are responsible for the GW events.
-The problem with the second solution is that the astrophysical objects are not able to produce such a massive blackholes.
+Now, we compare the number of observed events with that of our expectations from the theory.
+Integrating $\Delta N_{expected}/dz$ over $z$, we calculate the overall expected number of events, where, according to the efficiency function, we are able to detect events up to a distance of $z\sim 0.6$.
+We note that in our simulation $38\%$ of GW events with high redshifts have been microlensed; however, for the lower redshifts (i.e., $z<1$), the number of microlensed events is negligible.
+The comparison of the observed GW events ( seven events from 117 days observation by O2) with the expected number of events assuming $100\%$ of dark matter is made of PBHs (0.5 event for 117 days) reveals that $N_{observed} \gg N_{expected} $, which means that $f>1$.
+In order to explain this result within the context of the scenario that has been used in this work, we propose the following two explanations. (i) The first possibility is that astrophysical black holes might be responsible for GW events instead of binary PBHs.
+The problem with this solution is that astrophysical black holes above $\sim$$20$ solar masses have not been discovered yet from direct x-ray observation.
+However, there are astrophysical scenarios for the formation of heavy black holes \cite{2010ApJ...714.1217B,2015MNRAS.451.4086S}. (ii) In this paper, we followed the formalism of PBH binary formation in the present Universe \cite{Bird}.
+There is other scenario that suggests the formation of a PBH binary in the early Universe \cite{Sasaki}.
+LIGO constraints the primordial black holes with a mass between $0.2$ M$_\odot$ $ and $ $1.0$ M$_\odot$ using early-Universe PBH binary formation \cite{Abbottpbh,Abbottpbh2}.
+If we assume binary PBHs formation in early Universe, the number of binary black hole systems would increase and may explain the observed GW events.